mastrojs/mastrojs.github.io/data/guide/server-side-components-and-routing.md

 Now, to `import` the two functions we just created, you first need to convert the home page from a HTML file to a JavaScript file.

-## Page handlers
+## Routing and page handlers

 All files in the `routes/` folder are sent out unmodified to your website's visitors – except for JavaScript files ending in `.server.js` or `.server.ts`.
+These files are often called page handlers.

-The code in these files is run and the result is sent to your website's visitors.
+When a visitor requests a page of your website, the right page handler needs to be found.
+This process is known as routing.
+Once the route is found, the code in the handler is run, and the resulting page is sent to your website's visitor.

 :::tip
 ## Trailing slashes